shauryaa07/shauryaa/replit.md

 # StudyConnect - Student Live Connect Overlay App

 ## Overview
-StudyConnect is a peer-to-peer video chat application designed for students to connect with up to 4 study partners (5 people total) during live online classes.
-It features a floating, draggable video overlay that allows students to interact while watching lectures on various online learning platforms.
-The project aims to provide a private, scalable, and non-intrusive solution for collaborative online studying.
+StudyConnect is a video chat application designed for students to connect with one study partner (2 people total) during live online classes using ultra-low bandwidth streaming.
+It features optimized video quality for minimal data usage while allowing students to interact while watching lectures on various online learning platforms.
+The project aims to provide a private, bandwidth-efficient solution for collaborative online studying.

 ## User Preferences
 I prefer iterative development with clear, concise explanations for each step.
 Please ask for confirmation before making significant architectural changes or adding new external dependencies.
 I value privacy-focused solutions and prefer direct, peer-to-peer communication where possible.
 I like clean code with good TypeScript practices and clear separation of concerns.